dennissterzenbach/dennissterzenbach/README.md

 * Message Systems Sparkpost

-## I am available for hire as permanent employment
-Where?
-* Remote
-* or in Berlin, Germany

-Contact me
-* on LinkedIn
-* or via Mail
-see below

 ## WHY?
 With what I do, I want to enrich people's lives and remove obstacles so that they are able to lead a full and happy life.